 If you work in Nova Scotia, you are entitled to receive a minimum wage rate, with certain exceptions.
 That means your employer cannot pay you any less than a certain hourly rate in the province.

-Every province and territory in Canada has its own minimum wage amount, which is typically adjusted once a year to reflect the increase in cost of living.
-Minimum wage ensures that workers are able to cover the cost of basic necessities of life, including food and shelter, and help curb poverty among Canadians.
+Every province and territory in Canada has its own minimum wage amount, typically adjusted once a year to reflect the increase in the cost of living.
+Minimum wage ensures that workers can cover the cost of necessities of life, including food and shelter, and helps curb poverty among Canadians.

 Let’s dig deeper into the minimum wage rate in Nova Scotia and any exceptions that may exist.